druids/django-pymess/docs/sms.rst

 If you want to write your own Pymess SMS backend, you must create class that inherits from ``pymess.backends.sms.SMSBackend``::

 .. class pymess.backends.sms.SMSBackend

-  .. attribute:: name

-    Unique string name of the SMS backend.
-You must define this value for your backend.

   .. method:: publish_message(message)